French Green Beans with Shallots

 How to make French Green Beans with Shallots

 Begin by thinly slicing the shallots into rings and cooking them slowly in olive oil until soft, sweet and mellow.

-Season to taste and enjoy!
+Season to taste with salt, pepper, and a pinch of sugar.

 French String Beans with Shallots

-- 1 tablespoon extra virgin olive oil
+- 2 tablespoons extra virgin olive oil or unsalted butter

 - 2 large shallots, thinly sliced